 Receive a Certificate of Home Horticulture upon successful completion of the course, which includes in-person classes, online content, hands-on workshops, gardening seminars, and final exam.
 Learn the research-based content of the OSU Extension Master Gardener program without the volunteer commitment required to become a Master Gardener Volunteer Educator.
 Participants who do not wish to become a Master Gardener Volunteer Educator (see Option 1 above) can still take the Master Gardener curriculum for their own personal and professional development.
 The MG curriculum is the equivalent of a college-level horticulture course focused on sustainable gardening.
 Have fun and connect with other garden enthusiasts.

 We are able to provide a limited number of reduced-fee positions in the Master Gardener Volunteer Educator Training as part of our fellowship program.
 You will receive the same educational and volunteer opportunities as Option 1 above.

 Here are the criteria for these reduced-fee positions:

-Registration now closed for the Volunteer Educator Fellowship.
-Apply by November 30, 2017.
-We will respond to fellowship applications by mid-December and will email a special registration/payment link to the people selected for fellowship slots.
+We will respond to reduced-fee applications by mid-December 2017 and will email a special registration/payment link to the people selected for reduced fee slots.